 Diaper Duty: treating and preventing SBS diaper rash

-One of the questions that most often brings people to our website is how to treat the severe diaper rash that is so common with Short Gut Syndrome.
-In response to your inquiries, our newsletter staff has interviewed doctors, nurses and other professionals, done our reading, and put together an introductory guide to diaper rash prevention and treatment.
+One of the most frequent questions asked in our support groups is how to treat the severe diaper rash that is so common with Short Gut Syndrome.
+In response to your inquiries, our newsletter staff interviewed doctors, nurses and other professionals, done our reading, and put together an introductory guide to diaper rash prevention and treatment.

 This article is not a substitute for the qualified advice of your child's doctor.